Autonomous-Motorsports-Purdue/Dockerfiles/README.md

 The `run-docker` script run a docker container interactively, as well as
 1. Initializing X11 for GUI support within the cocntainer (works on linux only)
 2. Sets up GPU passthrough
-3. Mounts $HOME code for whatever files you want to share between your machine and the docker container (turn this off trivially in the script)
+3. Mounts `$HOME/code` for whatever files you want to share between your machine and the docker container (turn this off trivially in the script)

 Use the script like this:
 1. Run it without any arguments to list all images